grahamstark/ScottishTaxBenefitModel.jl/docs/scotben-summary-note.typ

 = Scope <sec:scope>

-As the name suggests, the ScotBen's primary scope is the the Scottish fiscal system.
+ScotBen's primary scope is the the Scottish fiscal system.
 The model covers taxes and benefits that individuals are directly liable for, such as income and spending taxes and cash benefits, though it also has some limited ability to capture the effects on individuals of e.g. Corporate Taxes and Green Levies.